Nexmo/station/_documentation/voice/voice-api/guides/call-flow.md

 ## Synchronous vs Asynchronous Actions

-Each *action* within an NCCO has certain conditions on which it will be considered "complete" and the call will progress to the next action.
-For some actions this complete state can depend on how they are configured.
+Each *action* within an NCCO has certain conditions on which it will be considered "complete" and the call progresses to the next action.
+For some actions this `completed` state depends on how they are configured.

+> Ultimately, all calls end up as `completed` unless the call was `rejected`.

 ### Record